Frequently Asked Questions About Annuities

 What Are the Most Popular Types of Annuities?

-- Offers higher return potential than fixed indexed annuities, but they are exposed to downside risk.
-These vehicles are comprised of a portfolio of underlying investments, and they can exhibit a high degree of volatility.
+• Variable annuities offer higher return potential than fixed index annuities, but they are exposed to downside risk.
+These vehicles comprise a portfolio of underlying investments and can exhibit a high degree of volatility.

 What Happens to My Annuity When I Die?